masato-ogishi/Repitope/README.md

 Reference
 ------------------------

-Ogishi, M and Yotsuyanagi, H. (2017) "Epitope prediction through quantitative modeling of repertoire-wide epitope-TCR interactions in human."
+Ogishi, M and Yotsuyanagi, H. (2018) "Quantifiable formularization of MHC-I epitope immunogenicity from interresidue contact potential profiling."
 (Manuscript in preparation)